aditi-saxena-1206/Gesture-Recognition/README.md

 # Improvement
 We tried to improve the accuracy of the code using Data Augmentation to get a more varied dataset.
-The file 'shallow_dataaug.py' contains the script to tain the model with data augmentation.
+The file 'shallow_dataaug.py' contains the script to train the model with data augmentation.